deepjs/deepjs/DOCS/asynch/promises-subtilities.md

 ## Natural linearisation

-Use linear promises manegement in place of recursive promises call.
+Use linear promises management in place of recursive promises call.

 good :